Intelligence Disruption Index

 Job Displacement

 The core question: are jobs disappearing in sectors directly exposed to AI?
-Tracks cumulative employment decline in 9 AI-exposed occupations, real-time hiring demand from Indeed across 7 AI-exposed sectors (Media & Comms down 42%, Software Dev down 24%), total US job postings, and information sector unemployment (5.0% vs 3.2% national).
+Tracks cumulative employment decline in 9 AI-exposed occupations, Big 4 firm headcount (1.5M knowledge workers — first combined decline in 2025), real-time hiring demand from Indeed, information sector unemployment (5.0% vs 3.2% national), real wage compression, and business formation as a counter-signal.

 AI Penetration